“The body is a unit, though it is made up of many parts; and though all its parts are many, they form one body”.

-(c) NEURON COMMUNICATION ALONG ITS AXON.
-Neurotransmitters trigger receiving neurons to transmit their message from the neuron's receiving dendrites to its sending axon terminals.
+Different neurotransmitters are secreted across the gap between neurons (called the synapse) to trigger receiving neurons to transmit their specific message from the neuron's receiving dendrites to its sending axon terminals.
 It does this by creating a so called "action potential" - an electrical pulse which travels the length of the neuron - like a current down a wire.

 |Vibrational Therapies Can "Do the Talking"|

 Scientists now realize that cell membrane receptors also function as antennae able to pick-up specific energy frequencies.

 Using the body's electrical matrix, each and every cell (and their components) are able to convey and receive vibratory information to and from other cells.
 Energy therapies are able to restore and reinforce this vibratory circuitry, which may be impaired by physical and/or emotional trauma and cause the immune system repair systems to falter.

 The EXTRACELLULAR Matrix (ECM) is a network of body tissue “cables” lying outside the cells.
 The existence of an extracellular communication network is only more recently gaining recognition in Western medical understanding, some even referring to it as an unrecognized organ

 - Provides support and attachment for cells inside organs